clementgallet/libTAS/README.md

 - `-DENABLE_HUD=ON/OFF`: enable/disable displaying informations on the game screen

 Be careful that you must compile your code in the same arch as the game.
 If you have an amd64 system and you only have access to a i386 game, the easiest way is to build a virtual machine with a i386 system.

+#### Cross-Compiling
-You could also try to cross-compile the code to i386.
-To do that, use the provided toolchain file as followed: `cmake -DCMAKE_TOOLCHAIN_FILE=../32bit.toolchain.cmake ..`.
-However, many users failed to do this due to some libraries that don't like this operation.
+Alternatively, you could also try to cross-compile the code to i386.
+To do that, you will need to use the provided toolchain file as when running the cmake command: `cmake -DCMAKE_TOOLCHAIN_FILE=../32bit.toolchain.cmake ..`.

+You will also need to have the i686 cross-compiler set up beforehand.
+On Ubuntu, for example, this can be obtained with `apt-get install gcc-i686-linux-gnu g++-i686-linux-gnu cpp-i686-linux-gnu binutils-i686-linux-gnu libc6-dev-i386-cross` .

+When installing the dependencies for cross-compilation, it's important to ensure that all of them have their 32-bit versions installed.
+On APT based systems such as Ubuntu, this is accomplished by appending `:i386` to the package name, for example `apt-get libswresample-dev` would become `apt-get libswresample-dev:i386` .

 ## Run